highgate

 Should Toronto Landlords Require Tenant Insurance for Renters?

-A question we often hear from first-time landlords is “should I require my renters to have tenant insurance?”
-If you can write it into your lease, yes.
-Tenant insurance is an affordable way to ensure that your renters are covered in the event that something happens to their personal belongings and protects them from personal …
+Should Toronto Landlords Require Tenant Insurance for Renters?
+A question we often hear from landlords is “should I require my renters to have tenant insurance?”
+The answer is always yes.
+Tenant insurance is an affordable way to ensure that your renters are covered if something happens to their personal belongings, as well as protecting

 Should Toronto Landlords Require Tenant Insurance for Renters?
 Read More »